AdobeDocs/marketo.en/help/marketo/getting-started-2/implementing-a-new-marketo-engage-instance/marketing-activities-checklist.md

 ## Assets {#assets}

->[!TIP]
+>[!NOTE]
 >
->To store marketing assets like programs, Landing Pages, and emails in separate areas, please reference the 'Admin section' checklist [LINK] to learn how to set up Workspaces.
+>To store marketing assets like programs, Landing Pages, and emails in separate areas, please reference the [Admin section checklist](/help/marketo/getting-started-2/implementing-a-new-marketo-engage-instance/admin-section-checklist.md#workspaces-partitions) to learn how to set up Workspaces.

 <table>
 <thead>